 HRSA's Standard Terms apply to this program.
-Please see Section 4.1 SF-424 Application Guide for additional information.
+Please see Section 4.1 of HRSA's SF-424 Application Guide for additional information.
 None of the funds appropriated in this title shall be used to pay the salary of an individual, through a grant or other extramural mechanism, at a rate in excess of Executive Level II.
 The current Executive Level II salary is \$199,300.
-See Section 4.1.iv.
-Budget - Salary Limitation of HRSA's SF-424 Application Guide for additional information.
+See Section 5.1.iv Budget - Salary Limitation of HRSA's SF-424 Application Guide for additional information.
 Note that these or other salary limitations may apply in the following fiscal years, as required by law.